Sacramento Wrongful Death Attorney

 Is There a Time Limit for Filing a Wrongful Death Claim?

 Under California law, the statute of limitations for wrongful death lawsuits is two years from the date of the person’s death.
-Because of this limited amount of time to file a case, surviving family members must consult with a skilled Sacramento wrongful death attorney as soon as possible.
+Because of the time limits to file a case, surviving family members must consult with an experienced Sacramento wrongful death attorney as soon as possible.

 How Is Negligence Proved in a Wrongful Death Claim?